-6 Financial support Reform financial support to clubs with a view to achieving We have recently rolled out a suite of Already started; quarterly

-to clubs key goals reflecting the WRU's strategy for the community services under the heading WRU Dysgu reviews

-game.
-These should include all facilities for women and girls which are learning tools and tips for Strategy agreed 30 June

-(including training and club house facilities), steps to clubs to make their club houses and 2024

-broaden access to rugby for all communities, proper facilities welcoming to all sectors of Implementation 30 June

-disciplinary policies and procedures in clubs for responding society.
-How to take appropriate action 2025

-to unacceptable behaviour (including discriminatory should unacceptable behaviour be

-behaviour) off the pitch. identified or witnessed is an element of

-this service.

-Dysgu is a re-education programme

-where we will be expecting all clubs to

-have an EDI plan by the end of 2024.

-· · · · · · · · · · · · · · · · · · ·

-A working group has been established

-to look at how investment is distributed.

-We have rewritten the payment of

-players (Integrity Statement) and

-reviewed our approach and policy in

-relation to our core grant.

-A self-assessment tool has been

-approved for clubs.
-The club

-development team will guide clubs in

-Wales through this process in 2024.

-Attached to this are supportive tools

-which will support the discipline

-procedures to enable clubs to address

-all behaviour which falls short of

-acceptable standards.
+Recommendation summary Recommendation Initial WRU Board viewpoint on recommendation Target date for implementation Update as at April 24 6 Financial support to clubs Reform financial support to clubs with a view to achieving key goals reflecting the WRU's strategy for the community game.
+These should include all facilities for women and girls (including training and club house facilities), steps to broaden access to rugby for all communities, proper disciplinary policies and procedures in clubs for responding to unacceptable behaviour (including discriminatory behaviour) off the pitch.
+We have recently rolled out a suite of services under the heading WRU Dysgu which are learning tools and tips for clubs to make their club houses and facilities welcoming to all sectors of society.
+How to take appropriate action should unacceptable behaviour be identified or witnessed is an element of this service.
+Dysgu is a re-education programme where we will be expecting all clubs to have an EDI plan by the end of 2024.
+A working group has been established to look at how investment is distributed.
+We have rewritten the payment of players (Integrity Statement) and reviewed our approach and policy in relation to our core grant.
+A self-assessment tool has been approved for clubs.
+The club development team will guide clubs in Wales through this process in 2024.
+Attached to this are supportive tools which will support the discipline procedures to enable clubs to address all behaviour which falls short of acceptable standards.
+Aim to align all funding to safe, inclusive and compliant clubs across the country.
+We agree that we need to do more in this space, linking financial support for clubs to our strategic aims around safe, inclusive, welcoming clubhouses.
+We will need our clubs support to move forward with changes to funding to support our ambitions.
+We will carry out a review of how we deliver support to our clubs and what the appropriate linking mechanism is as a part of our strategy process.
+Already started; quarterly reviews Strategy agreed 30 June 2024 Implementation 30 June 2025 This will feature prominently as part of the strategy which will be published in June 2024.